 6. Create course content

 You’ve laid the groundwork with your learning objectives, course topic, and resource materials.
 Now you’re finally ready to start creating content.
 This is the fun part.
-But it can also be overwhelming.

 From graphics to videos, interactive elements, and more, there are a lot of options to spice up your courses and make them engaging.
 However, each of these elements can take a significant amount of time and work.